104: No Such Thing As A Herd Of Koalas

 In 1471, a chicken in Basel was found guilty of laying a brightly coloured egg,

 which was thought to be in defiance of natural law.
 What was the penalty?
-Unfortunately it wasn't let free like the Israeli one.
+Unfortunately, it wasn't let free like the Israeli one.

 It was burned to death at the stake.

-Ah, I mean that's delicious, delicious sentence.
+Ah, I mean, that's delicious, delicious steak.

 And so Nandoz was born.